21 December 2020

 Get top tips from our expert botanical artists at Kew, and find out the best plants to illustrate if you're a beginner.

-Gain an in depth knowledge of botanical art practices in one of our botanical art courses.
-You can learn helpful techniques to improve your work in our botanical sketchbook course, and benefit from the help and expertise of professional botanical artists.
+Gain an in depth knowledge of botanical art practices in one of our botanical art courses, benefiting from the help and expertise of professional botanical artists.

-For some artistic inspiration, watch our virtual gallery tours of the Marianne North Gallery and Paradise Lost exhibition, and take a look at Mark Frith's stunning drawings of trees.
+For some artistic inspiration, watch our virtual gallery tour of the Zadok Ben David: Natural Reserve exhibition, and take a look at Mark Frith's stunning drawings of trees.

 4. Grow your own vegetables

-From rocket, to basil, to radishes, you can easily grow your own veg at home.
-You don't even need a garden to do it, as many vegetables can grow happily in pots on balconies and windowsills.
+From basil to radishes, you can easily grow your own veg at home.
+You don't even need a garden to do it; many vegetables will grow happily in pots on balconies and windowsills.

 Pea shoots are a great vegetable to start with, and they're delicious in salads and stir fries.